 Make a "Glass" Showcase for a Dollhouse Shop

 This "glass" topped showcase or pastry case can be constructed in a range of sizes for different shop displays for dollhouse and model scales.
 The case is made here in 1:12 scale from 1/16 inch acrylic sheet and can be set onto commercial shop counters or fitted to a custom countertop as is shown here.
 The case is easy to build and can be adapted for a number of showcase type displays.

-To build the case as shown here, you will need 1/ 16 inch thick acrylic sheet (plexiglass).
-To make a roughly 3 inch tall, four inch wide, and 1 3/4 inch deep display, I used the technique for bending sheet acrylic to make a roughly right angle bend two inches down from the top edge of a five inch by 4 inch section of 1/16 inch thick acrylic sheet.
-You will need to take care to make an even, straight bend, which may require a bit of practise!.
+To build the case as shown here, you will need 1/16-inch thick acrylic sheet (plexiglass).
+To make a roughly 3 inch tall, four inches wide, and 1 3/4 inch deep display, I used the technique for bending sheet acrylic to make a roughly right angle bend two inches down from the top edge of a five inch by 4-inch section of 1/16 inch thick acrylic sheet.
+You will need to take care to make an even, straight bend, which may require a bit of practice!.
 It is best to build the acrylic top, before you build your display base to house it, as the bends in the acrylic will determine how large a base you need.Continue to 2 of 6 below.

 02 of 06

 Mark and Cut Sides for the Dollhouse Scale "Glass" Display Case

 With the front and top of the display case bent to shape, it is time to cut and fit sides into the bend of the case.
 To do this, lay your bent front section over sheet acrylic and mark a rectangle which will fit inside the curved front edge (see photo).
 Use a sharp craft knife and or a razor saw to cut the sides for your case from the acrylic sheet.Continue to 3 of 6 below.

 03 of 06